dh00mk3tu/very-cool-os/logs/update5.md

 ## Installing Packages

-Run the following command to run the install-depnd.sh script so that it can install all the required packages.
+Run the following command to run the ```install-depnd.sh``` script so that it can install all the required packages.

 ```
-./install-depn
+./install-depnd
 ```

 ## Source Code